ivansinichkin/HitOrMiss_MatMorph/README.md

 # HitOrMiss_MatMorph
-"Hit or miss" transform based on methods of mathematical morphology to find a structural element in the image.
+"Hit or miss" transformation based on methods of mathematical morphology to find a structural element in the image.